skiselkov/X-RAAS2/README.md

 * https://github.com/skiselkov/X-RAAS2/releases

-The installation zip package includes a full user manual with installation instructions in `docs/manual.pdf`.
-Refer to `COPYING` for the license.
+The installation zip package includes a full user manual with installation instructions in Documentation/User Manual.pdf.
+Refer to COPYING for the license.

 ### BUILDING